joubeh/ezpzlearn/README.md

 - Run frontend server: `npm run dev`
 - Run backend server: `php artisan serve`
 - Application is running and ready to use on: `http://127.0.0.1:8000`

+# Web Scrapper

+Web scrapper is in webscrapper folder to use it you need:

+- Python 3.11

+first you need to install required packages

+- `pip install selenium`
+- `pip install mysql`

+then set database credentials in `app.py` then download and paste selenium chromedriver in the webscrapper folder and to run the app just simply run: `python app.py`